 In a way, it’s just like a peer-to-peer fundraiser, where your supporters fundraise on your behalf.
 Remember, just because your participants might be doing some fundraising doesn’t mean you won’t have work to do!
 But don’t worry, your fun run will be easy to host with the help of your peer-to-peer software.

-If you’re looking to host a fundraising event that’s a little more unique that you’re average 5k Run, try hosting a concert!
+If you’re looking to host a fundraising event that’s a little more unique than you’re average 5k run, try hosting a concert!
 We know what you’re thinking, big rock stars?
 There’s no way that’s in the budget.
 But don’t worry, you won’t have to throw down too much money to throw this stellar event.

 With the help of local artists and both their networks and your own, this event will be easy to pull off.

 A charity concert is mutually beneficial for both your organization and the artists performing!

 While you’ll raise funds, the artist will gain exposure.
 While your event will help promote your cause, it’ll also help your artists promote their music and themselves.

 An event like this is a win-win.
 Plus, you can encourage additional donations by hosting a text giving campaign in conjunction with your concert!

 As this collection of fundraising ideas for cancer explains, “Charity concerts can be big money makers, but they’re a bit higher maintenance than some of the other fundraising ideas on this list.”

 Each year, the average person throws away 7.5 pairs of shoes.
 Why not turn those shoes into cash?